lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 =====================================

 **1.1.** Log into the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.
-Click on "DP0.3 Catalogs" tab.
-This will bring you to the "dp03_catalogs_10yr" table collection.
+Click on "DP0.3 Catalogs" tab to get to the "dp03_catalogs_10yr" table collection.

 **1.2.** At upper right, next to "View" choose "Edit ADQL".
 Enter the following ADQL statement into the ADQL Query box.